emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 negatives (failing to hire someone who is great) are too.
 Primarily, they mean we've wasted a bunch of time (both our time, and the candidate's), but also their existence implies that we're screening for things that don't actually matter.
-We've identified a few things that often come up in screenings that we don't think are important, and are always on the lookout for more.
+There's no shortage of things that often come up in screenings that are absolutely not important.
 Here's a few examples:

    * Comp Sci chops (B-trees, graph theory, etc.)
    * Self-marketing (telling stories that put you in a positive light)